 The University of Alabama offers graduate students several forms of financial aid.
 For further information visit the Graduate School Financial Support Page.

-The Department of Criminal Justice offers a number of graduate assistantships to well qualified students.
+The Department of Criminology and Criminal Justice offers a number of graduate assistantships to well qualified students.
 Assistantships come with a financial stipend paid directly to the student and significant tuition and health insurance support.
 They will be awarded based on the discretion of the Graduate Program Committee, using the following criteria.

 Committee’s assessment of: